 Like beta-alanine, glutamine is a nonessential amino acid.
 It's the most abundant amino acid in the human body.

 Glutamine is used primarily for muscle synthesis, allowing our bodies to repair and rebuild muscle tissue.
 However, it also detoxes the body by regulating levels of ammonia.

 Glutamine doesn't necessarily remove ammonia.
 Rather, glutamine converts this toxic, colorless gas into amino acids.

 It's a common myth that glutamine supplements contribute to fat gain.
 Although it stimulates muscle production, which may cause you to gain weight in muscle mass, it doesn't affect fat.

-On the contrary, you’ll probably burn more fat as a result of the performance benefits offered by a glutamine supplement.
+On the contrary, you'll probably burn more fat due to the performance benefits offered by a glutamine supplement.

 6. Fish Oil

 Fish oil supplements contain omega-3 fatty acids -- eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) -- derived from the oily tissue of fish like sharks, tuna, and swordfish.

 EPAs and DHAs are beneficial fats that promote muscle synthesis and inhibit muscle degradation.
 Taking a fish oil supplement will increase your gains and shorten your recovery times.

 Fish oil has also been shown to lower the risk of heart disease.
 The American Heart Association (AHA) recommends eating two servings of fish per week.
 The healthy fats in fish and fish oil regulate cholesterol levels, thereby protecting against heart disease.